scherererer/CarND-Path-Planning-Project/model_documentation.md

 ## World Model

 Information on the surrounding world is stored in the world model.
 The world model calculates the acceleration of the targets fed into it based on successive speed updates.
-Currently the model just uses simple linear newtonian physics to predict the motion of cars forward.
+The model for the targets currently assumes they will stay in the same lane, continuing at their current speed and acceleration.

 ## Trajectory Planner (Path Generation)